PLANS to build a multi-million pound primary school in a popular park have moved a step closer after proposals were submitted to Bolton

 This was refused in June.

 Clarendon was built in 1885 and education chiefs say it is no longer suitable for 21st century teaching.

 The new building will have a hall which can be used for community and social activities, with separate community spaces designated to improve health and promote adult learning.

 Designers say the location of the school within the park offers a “wonderful opportunity with access to external learning areas, play spaces, views and fresh air”.

 Plans for the reinstatement of the lost green space on the site of the old school will be also be submitted.
-Funding has come from the council’s education capital programme and Balfour Beatty will develop the site.
+Funding has come from the council’s education capital programme and Balfour Beatty will

 The new building will house 420 pupils aged from four-to-11-years-old plus nursery accommodation for 39 places.

 Currently it can only cater for 208 and has no nursery.

 A Bolton Council spokesman said: “The school has been closely involved in the planning of the project over the last two years with teachers, governors

 and pupils helping to shape the initial design and specifications for the school.